Yogesh-Yogi-1/Intelsys-Spam_Filter/README.md

 ![Screenshot 2025-01-22 205931](https://github.com/user-attachments/assets/26ace7e6-a99e-4c52-b4fb-5b58763c24ff)

 # RESULT:
-i.Accuracy: 98.5% — The model is doing a great job, correctly predicting spam and ham emails almost 99% of the time.
+**i.Accuracy**: 98.5% — The model is doing a great job, correctly predicting spam and ham emails almost 99% of the time.

-ii.Confusion Matrix: The majority of spam emails are correctly identified as spam, and most ham emails are accurately classified as ham.
+**ii.Confusion Matrix**: The majority of spam emails are correctly identified as spam, and most ham emails are accurately classified as ham.

-iii.Classification Report: Precision and recall for both spam and ham are high, with the model's F1-scores reflecting its solid performance in both categories.
+**iii.Classification Report**: Precision and recall for both spam and ham are high, with the model's F1-scores reflecting its solid performance in both categories.

 This is the basic result you’d get when you run the classifier and evaluate it on a dataset.
 It's a strong result if you’re working with real-world email data—98.5% accuracy is a good performance for spam classification!